Hall Place: Gardens

 The Hall Place estate includes 65 hectares of landscaped gardens and grounds, a topiary lawn, herb garden, tropical garden and long herbaceous cottage garden-styled borders.

 The gardens at Hall Place were first opened to the public in 1952 by the Duchess of Kent.
-The famous topiary at Hall Place, the Queen's Beasts, were planted in 1953 in celebration of the coronation of Queen Elizabeth II.
+The famous topiary at Hall Place, the Queen's Beasts, were planted in 1953 in celebration of the coronation of Elizabeth II.

 The former walled gardens include a tropical butterfly house and owl sanctuary.
-Specimen trees in the grounds include an Indian Bean Tree (Catalpa bignonioides), a Redwood (Sequoia sempervirens), and a Black Poplar (Populus nigra) - planted to commemorate the Queen's Diamond Jubilee in 2012 by the local Mayor and the Deputy Lieutenant Of Bexley.
+Specimen trees in the grounds include an Indian Bean Tree (Catalpa bignonioides), a Redwood (Sequoia sempervirens), and a Black Poplar (Populus nigra) – planted to commemorate the Diamond Jubilee of Elizabeth II in 2012 by the local Mayor and the Deputy lieutenant of Bexley.

-The site has achieved a Green Flag Award for excellence in a public park or garden for 20 consecutive years 1996 - 2016, in recognition of the high standard of maintenance and cultivation at the site.
+The site achieved a Green Flag Award for excellence in a public park or garden for 20 consecutive years 1996–2016, in recognition of the high standard of maintenance and cultivation at the site.